Water Heater Installation and Replacement: How to Select the Perfect One

 We’ve broken down the three main components of any water heater and what to look for when selecting the best type and model for your next water heater installation.

 Fuel type, availability, and cost:

 There are two types of fuel for water heaters – gas or electric.
 The difference is in how the water is actually heated.
 This is often determined by the area in which you live.
 If you have natural gas lines to your home, this is likely the fuel source for your water heater.
 Gas water heaters are less energy-efficient, but the cost of electricity can still make gas less expensive.

 You need to find the right size of water heater for your home and family needs.
 You can use a simple calculation to determine the needs of your household based on your home’s peak time of water usage.
 To do this, count the number of people/bedrooms in your household and add one – multiply that number by 12, the estimated gallons of hot water each person will use.
 The average water heater for a family of 5+ is around 50 gallons.

 Water heaters are given an energy efficiency rating that tells you how much energy it will use to run the heater on a daily basis.
 You want to find a balance between high energy efficiency and budget-friendly cost.

 Of course, you need a water heater that fits into your budget, but be sure to calculate the annual operating costs in addition to cost of the unit and labor for your water heater installation.

 The national average of a new water heater is $1,083.
-This can vary greatly between the style of unit you choose There are five main styles of water heater available.
-Each one has a specific purpose and it’s important to consult with a professional plumber to see what will work best in your area before making a decision.
+This can vary greatly between the style of unit you choose There are five main types of water heater available.
+Each one has a specific purpose and it’s important to consult with a local plumbing company to see what will work best in your area before making a decision.

 Different Types of Water Heaters